netzmacht/release-notifier/README.md

 This tool allows to notify about releases published on packagist to a broader audience.

-There are multiple channels to share the release information planned.
-At the moment only tapatalk is supported.
+You can publish the release information as twitter tweet and as a forum post/topic of a forum using tapatalk.

 Requirements
 ------------

- - PHP 7.1
+ - \>= PHP 7.1

 Install
 -------